Meachyn History, Family Crest & Coats of Arms

 Early History of the Meachyn family

-Another 189 words (14 lines of text) covering the years 1541, 1614, 1614, 1600 and 1675 are included under the topic Early Meachyn History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Meachyn research.
+Another 65 words (5 lines of text) covering the years 1541, 1614, 1614, 1600 and 1675 are included under the topic Early Meachyn History in all our PDF Extended History products and printed products wherever possible.

 Meachyn Spelling Variations

 Compared to other ancient cultures found in the British Isles, the number of Welsh surnames are relatively few, but there are an inordinately large number of spelling variations.
 These spelling variations began almost as soon as surname usage became common.
 People could not specify how to spell their own names leaving the specific recording up to the individual scribe or priest.
 Those recorders would then spell the names as they heard them, causing many different variations.
 Later, many Welsh names were recorded in English.
 This transliteration process was extremely imprecise since the Brythonic Celtic language of the Welsh used many sounds the English language was not accustomed to.
 Finally, some variations occurred by the individual's design: a branch loyalty within a family, a religious adherence, or even patriotic affiliations were indicated by spelling variations of one's name.
 The Meachyn name over the years has been spelled Machen, Machin, Machon, Mackon, Makin, Makins, MacMacken and many more.

 Early Notables of the Meachyn family (pre 1700)